 Recovery may also be defined as wellness.
-Behavioral health and/or substance use disorder supports and services help people living with a mental illness and/or intellectual/developmental disability and/or substance use disorder in their recovery journeys.
+Mental health and/or substance use disorder supports and services help people living with mental illness and/or developmental disability and/or substance use disorder in their recovery journeys.
 The person-centered planning process is used to identify the supports needed for individual recovery.